qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_reports.rst

 graphic, maps, or tabular form, prepared on ad hoc, periodic, recurring, regular, or as required basis.
 Reports may refer to specific periods, events, occurrences, or subjects, locations, and may be communicated or presented in oral or written form.
-The reports in QGIS will allow to the users make their GIS projects and in a simple, quick and structured way.
+The reports in QGIS will allow the users to output their GIS projects in a simple, quick and structured way.

 Get started
 ===========